Kenneth Murdock

 Kenneth Bishop (born Kenneth Murdock; 1963) is a Canadian truck driver who was a hitman for the Musitano crime family of Hamilton, Ontario.
-In 1998, Murdock was convicted of three mob hits, sentenced to life imprisonment, but later released on parole in 2011 after he served 13 years in prison.
+In 1998, Murdock was convicted of three mob hits, sentenced to life imprisonment, but turned Crown's evidence and later released on parole in 2011.

 Early life

 In the 1970s, Murdock's stepfather John Akister had relations with Musitano family boss Dominic Musitano.
 By the 1980s, Murdock worked as a bouncer at Hamilton strip clubs and also earned money through extortion and armed robbery.
 In 1984, Murdock built a relationship with Tony Musitano, brother of Dominic, while in jail for armed robbery; Murdock was later paroled in October of that year.

 Three mob hits

-Murdock's first mob hit for the family, for $3,000, was on November 21, 1985 on Stelco janitor Salvatore Alaimo whose brother Giovanni owed considerable gambling money to Dominic Musitano.
+Murdock's first mob hit for the family, for $3,000, was on November 21, 1985, on Stelco janitor Salvatore Alaimo whose brother Giovanni owed considerable gambling money to Dominic Musitano.
 At the time, Musitano told Murdock that dead men do not pay debts, which was why he had targeted the brother.
-Murdock used a submachine gun and later told the Star that he had planned only to frighten Alaimo.
+Murdock used a submachine gun and later told the media that he had planned only to frighten Alaimo.
 "I actually wasn’t trying to shoot him.
 I was trying to shoot all around him...When the thing goes off, it has a mind of its own."
-In 1997, the Musitano brothers contacted Murdock, asking him if he would like to resume working as a hitman.
-Murdock had worked as a chauffeur-bodyguard to their father, and had come to think of the younger Musitanos as nephews to whom he was indebted, accepted the offer.
+In 1997, the Musitano brothers contacted Murdock, asking him if he wanted to resume working as a hitman.
+Murdock, who had worked as a chauffeur-bodyguard for their father, and had come to think of the younger Musitanos as nephews to whom he was indebted, accepted the offer.

 On May 31, 1997, Murdock shot mob boss Johnny Papalia in the head in the parking lot of 20 Railway Street outside his vending machine business in Hamilton; he later testified that he had been hired to do so by Angelo and Pat Musitano of the Musitano crime family, who owed Papalia some $250,000.
 The cost of the hit was substantially less — depending on the source, the payment received by Murdock was either $2,000 or $3,000; some reports indicate that Murdock received $2,000 plus 40 grams of cocaine.
 Murdock went to Galaxy Vending to meet with Papalia, whom he had met several times before, to speak in the parking lot of Galaxy Vending under the false pretense of seeking his help to get money back from the Musitanos.
 After Papalia refused to get involved, he turned his back, and Murdock pulled out his handgun and shot him.